AdobeDocs/analytics.en/help/implement/launch/create-analytics-property.md

 ---
-title: Create an Analytics property in Launch
+title: Create an Analytics property in tags
-description: Create a space to customize how data is collected, using Adobe Experience Platform Launch.
+description: Create a space to customize how data is collected, using tags.
 exl-id: ffcd8e97-4d29-489e-bc2b-88805400dad5
 ---
-# Create an Analytics property in Adobe Experience Platform Launch
+# Create an Analytics tag property

-Adobe Experience Platform Launch is the tool you can use to integrate Experience Cloud solutions on your website (including Analytics).
-This page outlines specifically how a Launch admin can get a basic Adobe Analytics implementation configured correctly.
+Tags is the tool you can use to integrate Experience Cloud solutions on your website (including Analytics).
+This page outlines specifically how a tag admin can get a basic Adobe Analytics implementation configured correctly.

+>[!NOTE]
+>Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Experience Platform.
+Several terminology changes have rolled out across the product documentation as a result.
+Please refer to the following [document](https://experienceleague.adobe.com/docs/experience-platform/tags/term-updates.html?lang=en) for a consolidated reference of the terminology changes.

 ## Prerequisites

-[Create a report suite](/help/admin/c-manage-report-suites/c-new-report-suite/t-create-a-report-suite.md): Create a silo for Analytics data to be collected
+[Create a report suite](/help/admin/c-manage-report-suites/c-new-report-suite/t-create-a-report-suite.md): Create a silo for Analytics data to be collected.

 ## Create a property and install vital extensions